-- Summary: A dedicated Coordinator's Office inside MCC would lead design, implementation, and monitoring of ESCs; manage the interagency task force; and lead monitoring and reporting. - O Advantages: - MCC's existing model closely adheres to the objectives of ESC. - The agency has longstanding experience crafting 5-year Compacts, including many focused on energy and several focused specifically on energy security. - MCC is unique among U.S. agencies in having the capacity and toolset to provide large-scale grant fund funding crucial for public energy infrastructure and institutional strengthening. - MCC's funding model provides multi-year Compact support. - MCC and DFC have an existing model for enhanced collaboration via the American Catalyst Facility for Development.
+- MCC's existing model closely adheres to the objectives of ESC. - The agency has longstanding experience crafting Compacts, including many focused on energy. - MCC is unique among U.S. agencies in having the capacity to provide large-scale grant funding for public energy infrastructure and institutional strengthening. - MCC's funding model provides multi-year Compact support, and mechanisms for accountability. - MCC and DFC have an existing model for enhanced collaboration via the American Catalyst Facility for Development.